Peanut’s Journey with Osteoarthritis and the Assisi Loop

 When we walked through the door, Peanut was lying on the couch, which isn’t her usual routine.
 When we gently placed her on the floor to see how she was moving, she just limped along with this confused, heartbroken look that seemed to ask, “Why is this happening to me?”
 We immediately put her back on the couch so she wouldn’t strain herself.
 I knew we’d be at the vet sometime on Monday.

 Back in 2023, she had been diagnosed with osteoarthritis—degenerative joint disease—in her left stifle joint.
 We had discovered it through an X-ray back then because, just like this time, she had randomly started limping one day.
-According to the VCA animal hospital, about 90% of cats over the age of twelve are affected by osteoarthritis, making it the most common chronic disease our feline companions face.
+According to the Cornell Feline Health Center, about 90% of cats over the age of twelve are affected by osteoarthritis, making it one of the most common chronic diseases our feline companions face.
 Peanut had clearly been living with it for a while, but it wasn’t visible to us until the limping started.

 Our vet recommended Nutramax Cosequin chewable tablets for cats (a joint supplement with Glucosamine, Chondroitin, and Omega-3s) alongside Nutramax Cobalequin B12 to support her immune, nervous, and cognitive systems.
 We mixed them into her food every day, and honestly, within a couple of weeks, the limp vanished.